 - Find out how the brand is doing online by setting up web alerts or using Topsy or Mentions

 - Do a Google search of the top executives of the company

-Streamlining client intake using your web design, social, or local SEO questionnaire makes it easier to qualify and close leads.
-Our Project Managers are available to guide you intake a new SEO client, so contact us, sign up, or login to your Agency Dashboard.
+Streamlining client intake using your web design, social, or local SEO questionnaire makes it easier to qualify and close leads – prospects whom you can build a connection and nurture a relationship with as your agency grows.
+Our Project Managers are available to guide you intake a new SEO client, so sign up or login to your Agency Dashboard.